Irkka/dml/rules/gameplay/game_sequence/game/round/index.md

 ### Global Event Phase

 1. Draw a card from the Global Event Deck
-  1.a If a Player can't draw a crad from the Global Event Deck, immediately initiate Game Ending Sequence.
+  1.a If a Player can't draw a card from the Global Event Deck, immediately initiate Game Ending Sequence.
   1.b If a Global Event class card is drawn, place it in to the Global Event Zone.
   1.c If a non-Global Event class card is drawn, put it in to the Dragon's Hoard.
 2. Resolve Global Event Zone contents according to Global Event Rule.